- Search The Registry

 In the 1850s, Black children were banned from attending public school, so Scott took it upon herself to establish Sacramento's first school for Black children in her home on May 29, 1854.
-The school was accepted into Sacramento's school district but without funding and only as a segregated school.
+The school was accepted into Sacramento's school district without funding and only as a segregated school.
 She taught here until she married Flood's father, Isaac Flood.
 Isaac Flood was born a slave in South Carolina in 1816.
-He bought his freedom and moved west to California during the Gold Rush where he worked as a laborer and tradesman.
+He bought his freedom and moved west to California during the Gold Rush, where he worked as a laborer and tradesman.
 After they married in 1855, they moved to Oakland.
 They were among the earliest African American residents and were a prominent family.
-Isaac Flood made a fortune on real estate in the area and they both were advocates of Black rights and education.
+Isaac Flood made a fortune on real estate in the area, and both advocated for black rights and education.

 They also helped create Shiloh African Methodist Episcopal (AME) Church in 1858.
-In 1857, they had a son named George Francis Flood who is considered "the first colored child" born in Oakland.
+In 1857, they had a son named George Francis Flood, considered "the first colored child" born in Oakland.
 The same year, Scott established another private school from their home at 1334 East 15th Street for African Americans and non-white children, including Lydia Flood.
-Isaac Flood was dedicated to the advancement of civil rights for African Americans and was part of the California Colored Convention Movement to fight segregation in California schools.
+Isaac Flood was dedicated to advancing civil rights for African Americans and was part of the California Colored Convention Movement to fight segregation in California schools.

-Because of her father’s advocacy, Lydia Flood was the first African American student to attend integrated John Swett School in 1872.
+Because of her father’s advocacy, Lydia Flood was the first African American student to attend the integrated John Swett School in 1872.
 She continued her schooling at night classes at Oakland High School.
 However, according to the 1940 census, she listed her highest education as 6th grade.
 After completing her schooling, she married William Jackson.
-Jackson continued her family's legacy to fight for racial justice and was a champion of women's rights.
-She was an active club-woman, and first legislative chair, and the first citizenship chair of the California Federation of Colored Women's Clubs.
+Jackson continued her family's legacy by fighting for racial justice and championing women's rights.
+She was an active club woman, and first legislative chair, and the first citizenship chair of the California Federation of Colored Women's Clubs.

 She was a political activist and even traveled to Mexico, South America, and the West Indies for lectures.
 Jackson wanted women to question their conventional roles and the limitations of societal norms.
-She also wanted women to examine and interrogate white male supremacy.
-As a businesswoman and inventor.
-Lydia Flood Jackson learned from her father how to invest in real estate which allowed her to support herself.
-She also created a line of beauty products of toiletries, creams, and perfumes, known as "Flood Toilet Creams," which were produced and sold on the West Coast.
+She also wanted women to examine and interrogate white male supremacy as businesswomen and inventors.
+Lydia Flood Jackson learned from her father how to invest in real estate, allowing her to support herself.
+She also created a line of beauty products of toiletries, creams, and perfumes known as "Flood Toilet Creams," which were produced and sold on the West Coast.
 Being a successful businesswoman and activist, she established herself within a group of other Blacks in the community.